neginraoof/CustomOperators/README.md

 <a name="step3"></a>
 # Implement the Operator in ONNX Runtime #

-The last step is to implement this op in ONNX Runtime, and build it.
+The last step is to implement this op in ONNX Runtime and build it.
 For this step, you need to have ONNX Runtime installed on your system.
 You can install ONNXRuntime v1.0.0 using:
 ```
 pip install onnxruntime
 ```
 or find the nuget package from [here](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime/).

-The last step is to implement this op in ONNX Runtime, and build.
-We show how to do this using the custom operator C API's (API's are experimental for now).
+We illustrate how to add a new operator using ONNX RUntime's custom operator C API (API's are experimental for now).
 First, you need to create a custom domain of type ```Ort::CustomOpDomain```.
 This domain name is the same name provided in the symbolic method (step 2) when exporting the model.

 ```cpp